LordGrieffing/BirdBot/README.md

 List of things I need to do:
 - Program ROS2 node for sensor
 - Figure out how to read PIR sensor data
-- Decide what data I am keeping
+- [Completed]Decide what data I am keeping
 - Program ROS2 service for data recording
 - Figure out how to SSH into it using the SIM card
 - design the case in on shape